 RNZAOC Newsletter No 1 was published in October 1968 and was a simple affair of three typewritten pages detailing the newsletter’s intent, information on the Corps Organisation, Staffing, Training, Procedures and miscellaneous news on dress and awards.
 Copies were distributed to all units, with individual copies going to each Ordnance Soldier overseas.
 Newsletter No 1

 The first contribution to the Corps Newsletter was in February 1969, when SSgt Nicholson, MBE of 1BOD made the following submission to name the Corps Newsletter “Pataka”:

-SSgts Nicholson’s proposal was accepted, and all subsequent issued of the RNZAOC Newsletter would be known as the “Pataka”.
+SSgts Nicholson’s proposal was accepted, and all subsequent issues of the RNZAOC Newsletter were to be known as the “Pataka”.

-It seems that the concept of a Corps Newsletter was popular, with six issues produced in 1969.
+The concept of a Corps Newsletter was popular, with six issues produced in 1969.
 These first editions followed the format set by the first issue.
-In that, they covered Corps Organisation, Staffing, Training, Procedures and miscellaneous news on dress and awards, and expanded to include Corps related sports news, Postings in and out of units and promotions.
+In that, they covered Corps Organisation, Staffing, Training, Procedures and miscellaneous news on dress and awards, and expanded to include Corps-related sports news, Postings in and out of units and promotions.

 - May – No 2 – 69

 - July – No 3 – 69

 - September – No 4 – 69

 Pataka continued to flourish in 1970.
 The size of the issues was growing, with most consisting of 4 to 5 pages of contributions from throughout the Ordnance community, including the introduction of some rudimentary illustrations.